Admins

 • Delegated Group (Delegated Administrator): Members of the Delegated Group are able to log in as other users without needing to be a System Administrator, for example, to troubleshoot user issues.
 Delegated Administrators are assigned limited admin duties to some of your users, allowing you to focus on other tasks.

 • Salesforce Queues: Prioritize, distribute, and assign records for teams who share workloads – like holding areas in your CRM, where records wait for a user to pick them up.
-Admins can choose which users can become queue members; any queue members or users higher in a role hierarchy can take ownership of records in a queue.
+Admins can choose which users are added as queue members; any queue members or users higher in a role hierarchy can take ownership of records in a queue.
+Leads and Cases out of standard objects support queues, but they can also be used for custom objects if needed.

 How to Share a Record With Experience Cloud Users